python/devguide/communication.rst

 specific discussion).

-Note: existing Discord users may want to right click on their username in the automatic Discover welcome message and choose "Edit Server Profile" in order to set a specific `Server Nickname`_
+Note: existing Discord users may want to right click on their username in the automatic Discord welcome message and choose "Edit Server Profile" in order to set a specific `Server Nickname`_

 .. _voter record: https://github.com/python/voters/blob/main/python-core.toml